ADITITHORAT/Data_Science_Lab_SPPU_2019PATTERN/README.md

    For example, if your categorical variable is age groups and quantitative variable is income, then provide summary statistics of income grouped by the age groups.
 Create a list that contains a numeric value for each response to the categorical variable.
 2. Write a Python program to display some basic statistical details like percentile, mean, standard deviation etc. of the species of ‘Iris-setosa’, ‘Iris-versicolor’ and ‘Iris- verginica’ of iris.csv dataset.

-Provide the codes with outputs and explain everything that you do in this step.

 ---